Excellent

 How does Alliance Collins Family College-ready High rank in CA?

-Alliance Collins Family College-ready High is ranked #1134 out of 9,533 schools in CA.
+Alliance Collins Family College-ready High ranks #771 of 9,539 schools in CA.

 What is Alliance Collins Family College-ready High's MySchoolScout rating?

-Alliance Collins Family College-ready High has a composite rating of 8.1 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Alliance Collins Family College-ready High has a current MySchoolScout rating of 8.5 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Alliance Collins Family College-ready High?